ravellom/moodle_csv_prof/README.md

 # Offline Moodle Analytics
-### Learning analytics of course logs in Moodle (Analíticas de aprendizaje a partor de los registros de Moodle)
+### Learning analytics of course logs in Moodle (Analíticas de aprendizaje a partir de los registros de Moodle)
 This project is under development and open for collaboration

 ## Available versions